MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 THE VIEW

-The creation of your next corrective glasses begins with the measurement of vision.
+The creation of your next corrective glasses begins with the measurement of your vision.

-In all our retail locations, our Optometrist Opticians are available to perform vision checks using state-of-the-art measuring tools and detailed vision screening, to find the prescription that best addresses your unique visual defects.
+In all our stores, our Optometrists are available to perform vision checks using state-of-the-art measuring instruments and detailed vision screening to find the prescription that best addresses your unique visual impairments.

-We complete the vision measurement by identifying the Interpupillary Distance, necessary for the correct positioning of the prescription lenses.
-It serves to 'center' the focal point of the lens exactly at the center of the pupil and ensure greater visual comfort.
+We complete the vision measurement by identifying the Interpupillary Distance, necessary for the correct positioning of the corrective lenses.
+This is used to "center" the focal point of the lens exactly at the center of the pupil and ensure greater visual comfort.

-During our comprehensive examination, we also monitor intraocular pressure, the external state of the eye using the slit lamp to evaluate the application of contact lenses, and through the Cover Test, we assess ocular convergence to determine any deviations of the visual axes that could affect the adaptation of the glasses.
+During our comprehensive examination, we also monitor intraocular pressure, the external state of the eye using a slit lamp to assess the application of contact lenses, and through the Cover Test, we evaluate ocular convergence to determine any deviations of the visual axes that could affect the adaptation to the glasses.

-We measure your vision using state-of-the-art tools, which ensure a lower risk in the creation of your corrective glasses, as well as minimizing hand contact with the eyes through the automation of changing lenses with different prescriptions.
+We perform vision measurement using cutting-edge tools that ensure a lower risk in the creation of your corrective glasses, as well as minimizing hand contact with the eyes through the automation of lens changes with different prescriptions.

-We want to be a reliable point of reference and a professional guarantee for our customers.
+We want to be a reliable reference point and a professional guarantee for our customers.

-For this reason, we collaborate only with the excellence of the vision world to guarantee highly personalized visual solutions, designed and created specifically to meet individual life and vision needs.
+For this reason, we collaborate only with the excellence of the vision world to ensure highly personalized visual solutions, designed and created specifically to meet individual life and vision needs.

 We are recognized as an Essilor® Vision Specialist Center for our experience, passion, and commitment to visual well-being.
-We choose Varilux® progressive lenses that guarantee visual comfort at different distances and areas of vision, Eyezen® single vision lenses to reduce visual fatigue, especially when spending many hours in front of screens, and we rely on Transitions® photochromic lenses to offer protection in every lighting condition.
+We choose Varilux® progressive lenses that guarantee visual comfort at different distances and areas of vision, Eyezen® single vision lenses to reduce visual fatigue, especially when spending many hours in front of screens, and we rely on Transitions® photochromic lenses to provide protection in every light condition.

-For sun filters, we choose only the excellence of Zeiss lenses with internal anti-reflective coating, which protect against glare and 100% from UV rays.
+For sun filters, we select only the excellence of Zeiss lenses with internal anti-reflective coating, which protect against glare and 100% from UV rays.

-For us, glasses must represent in a new and original way the lifestyle and identity of the wearer; for this reason, we also customize the lenses through sample coloring to make the chosen glasses even more unique and personal.
+For us, glasses must represent in a new and original way the lifestyle and identity of the wearer, which is why we also offer lens customization through sample coloring to make the chosen eyewear even more unique and personal.

 We dream of revealing the beauty of the world with accessories like glasses, capable of lifting the veils from the surrounding world and being amplifiers of sensations and emotions.

-That is why we commit every day to help people express their own beauty, giving them character and creating belonging to a way of being that celebrates beauty and does not take itself too seriously.
+That is why we commit every day to helping people express their beauty, giving them character and creating a sense of belonging to a way of being that celebrates the beautiful and does not take itself too seriously.

-We offer a family environment but at the same time professional guarantee.
-We respect the trust that our customers place in us by listening to and responding to their needs and tastes.
+We offer a family-like environment while also ensuring professional guarantees.
+We respect the trust that our clients place in us by listening to and responding to their needs and tastes.

 The charm of a style with a story to tell, that does not chase trends, characterized by a personal, ironic touch full of color.

-We love to amaze our customers in always new and original ways with proposals that reveal and express the lifestyle, identity, and beauty of those who wear them.
+We love to surprise our clients in always new and original ways with proposals that reveal and express the lifestyle, identity, and beauty of those who wear them.

 THE SHOWCASES